vikbehal/Explore/Power BI/Day 4.md

 1. Migrate a legacy Power View report to Power BI and find what works and what does not (Limitations of migrated report in Power BI)
 2. Use web scrapping technique to fecth data from Internet and build reports
 3. Explore Marketplace and import 'Play Axis (Dynamic Slicer)' chart and build Animated Power BI using it
 4. Perform data transformation.
-You shall at least rename, remove and split columns
+You shall at least rename, remove, move, naming moves, Append and Merge

 ## Reflect after lesson or lab
 1. How to you import legacy Excel Reports into Power BI?